saibt/bash/README.md

 # Usage: resolveip.sh site1 site2 .......
 # Note: The purpose of this script and identify
 # the IP that meet certain site.
 For this I am using
-# wget combined with some bash text filtering command.
+# host command combined with some bash text filtering command.